 People should first consult their primary care physician for back and neck pain.
 For persistent pain or symptoms associated with pressure on the nerves, such as weakness, are best assessed by a physician who specializes in musculoskeletal medicine, such as a physiatrist (a doctor who practices physical and rehabilitative medicine), a pain management doctor or a spine surgeon.

 Treatment for spondylosis depends on the specific set of symptoms and findings that a patient is found to have and the area of the spine that is affected.
-Initial measures almost always include physical therapy to strengthen the muscles that support the spine and, in some cases, epidural injections to reduce inflammation and pain.
+Initial measures almost always include physical therapy to strengthen the muscles that support the spine and, in some cases, epidural steroid injections to reduce inflammation and pain.
 Short courses of oral pain medication, like anti-inflammatories, may also be prescribed.

 Although non-operative treatment won’t change the structural effects of spondylosis – the wear and tear on tissues and the pressure on the nerves – it can provide relief while the nerve adapts to these changes in the spine anatomy.
 In many cases, this allows the symptoms to decrease without surgery.